PTSD

-If you have experienced a significant trauma in your life and are having a hard time dealing with or moving past it, you may be suffering from Post-Traumatic Stress Disorder (PTSD).
+If you have experienced a significant trauma in your life that you are having a hard time dealing with or moving past, you may be suffering from Post-Traumatic Stress Disorder (PTSD).
 When we experience a life-threatening event, our brains and bodies may hold onto those intense memories and feelings of the trauma as a way of protecting ourselves from physically experiencing the same situation again.
 However, in PTSD, those intense memories may become intrusive in our daily lives leading to frequent anxiety, panic, and depression.
 While for some, traumatic memories may be manageable, for others, PTSD can be incredibly debilitating.
-Research has shown that untreated PTSD significantly increases one’s risk for major depression, anxiety, substance use, and a variety of other mental health conditions.
+In addition, untreated PTSD significantly increases one’s risk for major depression, anxiety, substance use, and variety of other mental health conditions.

-Treating PTSD can be incredibly challenging because of the intense emotions that surface whenever the trauma is discussed.
+Treating PTSD can be incredibly challenging because of the intense emotional reactions that surface whenever the trauma is discussed.
 Because of this, unique approaches are often needed.
-Psychiatric Associates of Pennsylvania offer a comprehensive trauma program designed to facilitate this process.
-We use the most advanced, evidenced based approaches including: EMDR (Eye-Movement Desensitization and Reprocessing), Mindfulness-Based Cognitive Therapy, Transcranial Magnetic Stimulation, and Aggressive Medication Management when appropriate.
+At Psychiatric Associates of Pennsylvania offer a comprehensive trauma program designed to facilitate this process.
+We use the most advanced, evidenced based approaches including EMDR (Eye-Movement Desensitization and Reprocessing), Mindfulness-Based Cognitive Therapy, Transcranial Magnetic Stimulation, and aggressive medication management when appropriate.

-PTSD is a clinical diagnosis that involves a detailed mental health intake.
-Several criteria must be met in order to diagnose PTSD.
+PTSD is a clinical diagnosis that involved a detailed mental health intake.
+Several criteria must be met to diagnose PTSD.
+In addition to having experienced, either directly or indirectly, a trauma, the following clinical symptoms must be present:

-• Recurrent, unwanted, and distressing memories of the traumatic event
+• Recurrent, unwanted distressing memories of the event

-• Flashbacks (reliving the trauma as if it was actually occurring)
+• Reliving the trauma as if it were happening again (flashbacks)

 • Severe emotional distress or physical reaction to reminders of the trauma